carbonplan/cmip6-downscaling/docs/pages/cmip6-downscaling/running-flows.md

 ## Infrastructure

 These flows were ran on a machine ~32 CPU and ~256GB RAM.
 The `pangeo` runtime and the `cloud` runtime both used similar spec machines.
-Using `Dask` for multi-threading, the 256GB was distributed over the number of workers (max 32).
-The ideal number of workers seemed to be 8, giving each worker over 32GB of ram each.
-If you are getting `killed worker` errors from dask, try reducing the number of workers.
+Using Dask's `LocalCluster` for parallel processing, the 256GB RAM was distributed over the number of workers (max 32).
+The ideal number of workers for most flows seemed to be 8, giving each worker over 32GB of RAM each.
+If you are getting `KilledWorker` errors from Dask, try reducing the number of workers.
 The tradeoff of this is the increase in flow processing time.
 The number of workers can be set in `config.py`, modifying the line: `'n_workers': 8`.

 ## Modifying Flow Config